pmd/pmd/docs/pages/pmd/userdocs/suppressing_warnings.md

 suppress.
 Regular expressions are explained in the JavaDoc for standard Java class java.util.regex.Pattern.

+This technique of course relies on how the rule's message is implemented.
+Some rules always report the same message, in which case this property is of no use.

 ###  The property `violationSuppressXPath`

-This property defines an XPath query to be executed using the violation node as the starting point.
+This property defines an XPath query to be executed *using the violation node as the starting point*.
 If the XPath query matches anything, then the violation will be suppressed.

 For example, to suppress reporting specifically typed parameters which are unused: